AdobeDocs/campaign-standard.en/help/channels/using/discovering-communication-channels.md

 It also lets you create cross-channel campaigns to better target recipients.

-Four messaging channels are available in Adobe Campaign:
+Five messaging channels are available in Adobe Campaign:

 * Email, presented in the [Creating an email](../../channels/using/about-emails.md) section.
 * SMS, presented in the [Creating an SMS message](../../channels/using/about-sms-messages.md) section.